-Whether you’ve been an IR for a long time or just became one, you would have had to go through the Policies and Procedures document on our website.
+Whether you’ve been a Distributor for a long time or just became one, you would have had to go through the Policies and Procedures document on our website.
 If you haven’t already, we definitely recommend that you do it right now!

 Our policies and procedures are pretty straightforward and easy to comprehend.
 But like all policy documents, there are always certain points that may not be so easy to comprehend.
 That’s why we’re breaking down some important points from the Policies and Procedures document along with highlighting the ones that we need you to pay attention to.

-“ 4.01 How to register as an Independent Representative (IR)
+“ 4.01 How to register as a Distributor

-To become an Independent Representative, a person must:
+To become an Independent Representative / Distributor, a person must:

 (a) Be 18 years of age or above;